-- a) The City shall follow the annexation process as outlined in the MGA. - b) The City shall share growth and development information with the M.D. on a regular basis so that both municipalities are aware of the extent of any future annexation requirements, and the potential timing of a future annexation application. - c) Annexation applications are to be based on the following criteria: - i) Conformity with the IDP and City's MDP;

-- ii) Compliance with the Annexation Principles of the Municipal Government Board; - iii) A growth study is prepared that contains demonstrated, justifiable and mutually agreed-upon land consumption rates and population growth; - iv) Consensus agreement from affected landowners; - v) Logical extension of existing development and infrastructure; and - vi) The ability of the City to absorb the costs of the lands proposed to be annexed.
-A financial analysis of the proposed annexation shall be undertaken in support of the application in order that the costs of the annexation are understood and is viable for both municipalities. - d) Prior to the notice being filed with the Municipal Government Board, the proposed annexation application shall be referred to the M.D. for review and comment. - e) All annexation applications shall follow legal boundaries. - f) Following annexation, the IDP, M.D. and City MDPs and LUBs shall be amended as required to reflect: - i) The change in municipal boundaries; and - ii) Any applicable conditions contained in the annexation order.
+- a) The City shall follow the annexation process as outlined in the MGA. - b) The City shall share growth and development information with the MD on a regular basis so that both municipalities are aware of the extent of any future annexation requirements, and the potential timing of a future annexation application. - c) Annexation applications are to be based on the following criteria: - (i) Conformity with the IDP and City's MDP; - (ii) Compliance with the Annexation Principles of the Land and Property Rights Tribunal; - (iii) A growth study is prepared that contains demonstrated, justifiable and mutually agreed-upon land consumption rates and population growth; - (iv) Consensus agreement from affected landowners; - (v) Logical extension of existing development and infrastructure; and - (vi) The ability of the City to absorb the costs of the lands proposed to be annexed.
+In support of a proposed growth-based annexation, a financial analysis shall be undertaken in support of the application in order that the costs of the annexation are understood and is viable for both municipalities.
+A desktop financial analysis may be satisfactory for a proposed developer/landowner-driven annexation. - d) Prior to the notice being filed with the Land and Property Rights Tribunal, the proposed annexation application shall be referred to the MD for review and comment. - e) All annexation applications shall follow legal parcel boundaries. - f) Following annexation, the IDP as well as the MD and City MDPs and LUBs shall be amended as required to reflect: - (i) The change in municipal boundaries; and - (ii) Any applicable conditions contained in the annexation order. - g) The MD and City recognize that landowner consent to annexation is not required under the MGA, and that the MD and City will work to mitigate landowner concerns raised during the annexation process.
+The City accepts that the County may support those landowners in opposing the annexation of their lands in cases where: - (i) County landowners are opposed to annexation, or consensus is not achieved in accordance with Policy 2.13.1(c)(iv); or - (ii) landowners have concerns that have not been sufficiently addressed through negotiation.